 Charlotte School of Law

-In an abrupt move, the U.S. Department of Education yanked access to federal financial aid for Charlotte School of Law due to “misleading” and “dishonest” actions.
+In November 2016, the U.S. Department of Education yanked access to federal financial aid for Charlotte School of Law due to “misleading” and “dishonest” actions.

-Federal student aid is no longer available to current or prospective students of Charlotte School of Law.
 According to the DOE, nearly 950 students were using federal funds to help pay the annual $60,000 tuition in the 2015–2016 academic year.
 That adds up to more than $48 million (mostly in student loans).
-Currently approximately 700 students attend the for-profit school, which is owned by Infilaw – a corporate enterprise that also operates law schools in Florida and Arizona.

 “Charlotte School of Law continuously misrepresented itself”